 The first phase of the field centre spans 700 metres and include an accommodation platform with 450 cabins and 560 beds, a processing platform, a drilling platform and a riser platform, all linked by bridges.
 The platforms are supported on steel jackets standing in approximately 110 metres of water.

-In the first phase, total capacity is estimated at 440,000 barrels per day.
+In the first phase, total capacity is approximately 470,000 barrels per day.
 We expect to drill more than 30 production and injection wells in the first phase, and eight wells have been pre-drilled so as to speed up production after start-up.

 Total first-phase investments will amount to NOK 83 billion, (capex numbers in nominal terms based on fixed currency).
 These include a field centre consisting of four platforms, wells, export solutions for oil and gas, plus power supply.